-Hearing strange noises when your air conditioner is on?
-There's probably something wrong with your unit.
-If you ignore it, it could lead to significant—and expensive—troubles later.
-We're going to help you figure out what’s going on with your air conditioner and what you can do to change it.
+Hearing odd noises when your air conditioner is on?
+There's probably something wrong with your system.
+If you don’t pay attention to it, it could lead to significant—and expensive—troubles later.
+We're going to help you find out what’s happening with your air conditioner and what you can do to fix it.

 8 Common Air Conditioning Noises

 - Crackling - Crackling could result from debris in the unit or aging ductwork.
 Debris in the outdoor unit will generate a noise outside your house.
 Mature ductwork can create noise inside your house.
-Check out our crackling noise guide for more information.
+Read our crackling noise guide for more information.

-- Hissing - Hissing can be created by a leaky refrigerant line, an internal valve leak or the compressor.
-Look through our hissing noise guide for more information.
+- Hissing - Hissing can be created by a faulty refrigerant line, an internal valve leak or the compressor.
+Check out our hissing noise guide for more on that.

-- Loud Noise - A clear noise from your external unit can mean an issue with your compressor, damper, fan or air handler.
-Check out our loud noise guide for supplementary information.
+- Loud Noise - A clear noise from your outdoor unit can mean an issue with your compressor, damper, fan or air handler.
+Look at our loud noise guide for supplementary information.

 - Humming - Humming can begin with fan motor issues or a damaged relay switch.
 Check out our humming noise guide for more information.

 There are some cases where you can continue to run your AC, but you do so at your own risk.
-It's difficult to answer this question without examining your system.
+It's hard to answer this question without examining your system.

 When should I do something about the noise?

-We recommend calling a professional as soon as you think there's something wrong with your air conditioner.
-While AC repairs can be stressful and an unexpected cost, it's better to get problems corrected right away.
-Calling a professional could help reduce future expenses and keep your system running longer.
+We recommend calling a professional as soon as you think there's a problem with your air conditioner.
+While AC repairs can be stressful and an unexpected expense, it's best to get problems corrected right away.
+Calling a professional could help lower future expenses and keep your system running longer.

 Not sure if your air conditioner is making any of these noises?
 Please fill out the form below for a free, in-home consultation.